developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 FlightInfo flightInfo = flightSqlClient.getTables(catalog, dbSchemaFilterPattern, tableFilterPattern, tableTypes, includeSchema);
 ```

-### Retrieve a List of Table Types That a Database Supports[​](#retrieve-a-list-of-table-types-that-a-database-supports "Direct link to Retrieve a List of Table Types That a Database Supports")
+### Retrieve a List of Table Types That a Database Supports

 This code issues a CommandGetTableTypes metadata request: